anaspacheco/C-Shell/README.md

 4. Jobs and Foreground: supports jobs management, allowing you to run commands in the background and bring them to the foreground as needed.

-5. Multiple Piping: enables multiple piping.
+5. Multiple Piping.

-6. Signal Handling: can handle signals and exceptions.
+6. Signal Handling.

 ## Usage